The Gigabyte G27Q is an affordable 27″ 1440p 144Hz IPS gaming monitor with a wide color gamut, fast pixel response time, and smooth VRR performance!

 Design & Connectivity

-The stand of the monitor is sturdy and even offers height adjustment up to 130mm, which is great to see at this price range.
+The stand of the monitor is sturdy and even offers height adjustment up to 130mm, which is great to see in this price range.

 You can also tilt the screen by -5°/20° or mount it via the 100x100mm VESA pattern.